 (Rose, 1999, p.
 230)

 It can be argued that recent policies aimed at promoting young people's wellbeing have sought to encourage the notion of young people as ‘entrepreneurs of themselves’, largely responsible for their own health and happiness.
-Another criticism might be that government strategies such as the five outcomes seek to impose a particular model of wellbeing on all young people and to deny the viability of alternative ways of being young.
-Critics might argue that there is little room simply to ‘be’ in the Green Paper's vision of youth as a time of achieving and contributing, and that outcomes such as ‘making a positive contribution’ transform something that should be voluntary and spontaneous into a government directed duty.
+Another consideration should be that policy and initiatives seek to impose a particular model of wellbeing on all young people and deny the viability of alternative ways of being young.
+Critics might argue that there is little room simply to ‘be’.

 Activity 3 Defining wellbeing

 How would you define ‘wellbeing’ as applied to young people?
 What does wellbeing ‘look like’?
 And what factors contribute to this?